tinoschroeter/tinoschroeter/README.md

     ],
     cloud: ["AWS", "GCP", "Firebase"],
     IoT: ["Arduino", "Raspberry Pi", "ESP8266", "3D Printing"],
     joke: "Two SQL tables sit at the bar.
-A query approaches and asks Can I join you?"
+A query approaches and asks Can I join you?", },
-  },
 };
 ```